apache/arrow-cookbook/java/source/io.rst

 Reading
 =======

-Both libraries writing random access file and streaming format offer the same API with the difference that random acces file offer access to the entire payload and we could move where do we need to go
+Reading the random access format and streaming format both offer the same API, with the difference that random access files also offer access to any record batch by index.

 Reading Random Access Files
 ***************************